r-a-dobson/BIOWELL/README.md

 developed to address the limited understanding of how interactions with nature and biodiversity impact our health and wellbeing.

-For more information on the BIO-WELL project, please visit the [BIO-WELL website](https://research.kent.ac.uk/bio-well/).
+For more information on the BIO-WELL project and to explore our latest research and resources, please visit our official [BIO-WELL website](https://research.kent.ac.uk/bio-well/).

 With the `BIOWELL` package, you have the flexibility to **design and analyse surveys tailored to your specific research needs**.